syefaisal/GARCHTImplementation/README.md

-# GARCHTImplementation
-GARCH
+# Intraday GARCH Trading Strategy

-# StockPricePredictionUsingLSTM
-LSTM Price Movement Predictions For Trading Algorithms This Code focuses on collecting dataset and train LSTM RNN Model to predict.
+GARCH based Price Movement Predictions For Trading Algorithms This Code focuses on collecting dataset and uses GARCH to forecase intraday strategy.
  Currently it has following technical indicators:
       - RSI
       - EMAF
       - EMAM
       - EMAS